-I am so happy to anyone that has someone reached my website.
+I am so happy to anyone that has somehow reached my website.
 I have created it to document my personal journey with mental health, spirituality and self love.
 I am passionate about showing people the power in believing in themselves and honoring their struggles.

 I have lived a turbulent, rollercoaster life.
 It was not the life I had always destined to live, but it was the life I was given.
 Eventually my nightmares turned into my dreams, and my pains into my power and my struggles into my victories.
 Here is the story of a girl, a diamond, who was sharpened through the fire.